themeeman/modern-cpp-guide/src/chapter_1/control_flow.md

 }
 ```

-For more complex conditions, we can use the comparison and logical operators.
+For more complex conditions, we can use the comparison operators

+## Comparison Operators

 | Operator | Function                                     |
 |----------|----------------------------------------------|